carboxylman/stackdb/doc/user-guide.md

 ### KVM demos ###

 First, let's do something simple.
-Get your system prepared to run KVM VMs in the manner required by StackDB, as described above.
+Get your system prepared to run KVM VMs in the manner required by Stackdb, as described above.
 Then start up a KVM VM:

     $ sudo QEMU_MEMPATH_PREFIX=/hugetlbfs/qemu \